Disco Chess vs Chessable: Which Chess Training Platform Is Right for You?

 - You're training for fast pattern recognition in time-pressured games

-- You want completely free access to training
+- You want free access to training

 Choose Chessable if: